DevOps4DeFi/ourGraph/README.md

 > Is Thegraph letting you down/too hard to understand/too expensive or you just want a backup?
 Try ourGraph, an easy way to manage local graph-nodes in AWS.

+### readme is out of date and needs update.
+Now requires DevOps4Defi/terraform-baseline or similar resources
 # Stand-alone graph-node in aws
 ### Using terraform infrastructure-as-code